larycoder/internship/docs/report.md

 \end{figure}

 \newpage{}
 After created a floor plans  with sketchup layout, we start to structure and interior walls and Finally in order to make the 3D model complete, we import sketchup textures, create custom materials and also add furniture objects.
+These furnitures can be found in the 3D warehouse store which comes with SketchUp when installed.
+Sometime I also need to create some special models in USTH thus it cannot be found in the store.

 \begin{figure}
 \begin{multicols}{2}